-Until January 1, 2023, the current sales and use tax rate is 3.95%.
+Until January 1, 2023, the current sales and use tax rate was 3.95%.
 Looking ahead, the paid-off recreation center expansion loan will eliminate .55% and reduce the tax rate to 3.40%.

 However, there’s another influencing factor for the sales and use tax rate for 2023.
 On Monday, Aug.
 22, 2022, the Windsor Town Board referred a 0.25% Open Space Sales Tax increase to voters to help fund the future purchase of land for use and protection as open space.
 If approved by Windsor voters in the Nov.
 8 ballot, the local sales tax rate will increase from 3.40% to 3.65%.
 Combined with the retirement of the Recreation Center Expansion Tax, this would constitute a net decrease to the sales tax rate of 0.3% as compared to the current tax rate.
 To summarize:

 - Reduced rate: 3.40%- - without Open Space Tax rate

 - Open Space rate: .25% - - if approved by voters on November 8